Teen Autism » Therapy & Medication

 “Not yet.”
 He walks over to the cupboard where we keep his bottles of medication, takes a bottle out, and proceeds to shake it vigorously as he walks to the kitchen table.
 It sounds like he’s got a maraca in his hand.
 Then he puts the bottle down, opens it, and begins filling his weekly pill container.

 Before leaving, we stopped by the front desk to schedule our next appointment two months out, as instructed by the doctor.
 The scheduler, a friendly but disheveled-looking woman with erratic movements (tics, possibly?), gave a little “Yay!” and started looking through her agenda.
 I recalled her reaction six months previously, when the doctor told us to schedule the next appointment in three months, how the scheduler actually whooted and did a little happy dance.
 I politely smiled in response, not sure what the celebration was about.
-Yay, we don’t have to come back for three whole months to a place that Nigel despises?
+Yay, we don’t have to come back for three whole months to a place that Neil despises?
 Yay, you don’t have to see us again for three whole months?
 Or Yay, we’ve reached a positive point with the meds and they don’t need to be tinkered with for a while?
 I’m guessing it was the latter.
 But still.
 My day of celebration will come when he no longer needs the medication at all.

 “How much longer do I have to keep taking this?”
-Nigel asks after he swallows his morning dose.
+Neil asks after he swallows his morning dose.
 He knew that he needed it a year ago and requested it, but he believes that it makes his scalp itch and wants to stop taking it.
 “Because even on days when I forget to take it, I’m still calm at school.”

 “Well, that could be because it’s still in your system.
 But I also think it’s because you’re learning to regulate your behavior yourself.”